akiyamn/example-bank-rhacm/README.md

 #### Manual

-- Open your RHSSO management console and login as an admin using in the master realm.
+1. Open your RHSSO management console and login as an admin using in the master realm.
-- Click "Create New Realm" and click "Import".
+2. Click "Create New Realm" and click "Import".
-- Select the `rhsso-config/realm-export` file.
+3. Select the `rhsso-config/realm-export` file.

 This should create a realm called `banksso` and a client within that realm called `nodeclient`.

 The client should have "Service Accounts Enabled" enabled.
 It also should have the Service Account Role of `manage-users` under the client role of `realm-management`.

 This can be verified as so:
 ![](https://i.imgur.com/ysWVq7g.png)

+4. Next, click on Users and click "Add User"
+5. Specify the string: `knative` as the username and click "Save"
+6. Click on your newly created user, then click the "Credentials" tab
+7. In the "Reset Password" section, specify the string `knative` in both boxes
+8. Set "Temporary" to Off
+9. Click "Reset Password", then confirm the following prompt.

+This user is required by the Knative script.
+Make sure to specify `knative` as the username and password in the [bank-db-secret](secrets.md/#bank-db-secret) secret.

 ### Database (optional)
 The goal of this application is to use a distributed Postgres database service such as CockroachDB or CrunchyDB.
 However, a script to deploy a basic Postgres instance for testing (or a single cluster) is provided.
 To deploy it, log into each of your managed clusters and run: